asfriansah/airplane_satisfaction/README.md

 Dataset Overview:

-Customer Type: is the type of customer/passenger loyal or disloyal?
+Customer Type: is the type of customer/passenger loyal or disloyal

 Class: type of cabin class whether economy, economy plus, or business class.

 Gender: gender (male or female).

 Age: the age of the passenger.

 Type of Travel: the type of trip whether business or personal.

 Flight Distance: flight mileage.

 Checkin Service: service when checking in with a score of 0 - 5.

 Departure Delay in Minutes: departure delay in minutes.

 Arrival Delay in Minutes: arrival delay in minutes.

-Satisfaction: passenger satisfaction (satisfied or dissatisfied) Feature 'satisfaction' will be our target variable.
+Satisfaction: passenger satisfaction (satisfied or dissatisfied)

+Feature 'satisfaction' will be our target variable.

 Result: